The Next Big Home Trends, According To Pinterest

 We'll be honest: We spent a substantial chunk of 2015 searching for ways to spruce up our interiors.
+So much time, in fact, that we managed to suss out five trends that we'd be perfectly okay with never seeing again (sorry, mason jars).
 But, when it comes to home DIYs, the visual rabbit hole that is Pinterest offers so much more than played-out chalkboard walls and tired, chevron-printed lampshades.

 The site is brimming with interior images that truly deliver, and the folks over at Pinterest gave us the scoop on what to look out for in the year ahead.
 Is marble wallpaper the new chalkboard wall?
 Are hanging textiles the new neon signs?
 Based on data accumulated by trending and tastemaker Pins, the San Francisco company rounded up the interior ideas you're going to want try now — and well into next year.